benmeadowcroft/SRM-Cmdlets/README.md

 # SRM-Cmdlets

-Helper functions for working with SRM and PowerCLI 5.5R2 or later.
-PowerShell 3.0 and above is required.
+Helper functions for working with VMware SRM 6.5 with PowerCLI 6.5.1 or later.
+PowerShell 5.0 and above is required.
+For support of earlier SRM and PowerCLI versions are available in version 0.1.

 These are provided for illustrative/educational purposes.